ukparliament/weeknotes.data-search/21/index.md

 * Pages for government departments / organisations / answering bodies are still necessary and a precursor to lots of other potential linkages.

-* Data and search work for opposition roles has been done.
+* Data and Search work for opposition roles has been done.

 * Early day motions look like a possible candidate for modelling next.